digitalnatives/redmine_scrum/README.md

 ```
 Restart your Redmine web servers (e.g. mongrel, thin, mod_rails)

-Define how can access redmine scrum in `Administration -> Roles and permissions`
+Define roles access to redmine scrum in `Administration -> Roles and permissions`

 Within `Backlogs` block check Access scrum report checkbox for each role that needs access.

 Run the migration